-You just concluded your email marketing campaign, but how do you measure your results?
+You just concluded your email marketing campaigns, but how do you measure your results?
 It's just as important to analyze your campaign performance as it is to execute an email campaign.

 Doing so will help you understand your email performance and make the necessary adjustments to your future marketing campaigns.

 Our free email campaign report template will provide you with a detailed analysis of your email marketing strategy.
 This campaign monitor report covers all the relevant parameters that are needed to help you better understand your email success in numbers.